Remls/ServiceChecker/README.md

 # Service Checker

-Ping to see if services are up, and send results to Telegram.
+Ping to see if services are up, and send results to Telegram and/or Discord.

 ### Setup